Probate Q&A Series

 Detailed Answer

 When an estate administrator mismanages assets or ignores duties, beneficiaries have several legal tools under North Carolina law to protect their interests.
 First, beneficiaries can demand that the administrator render a full accounting of all estate transactions.
 Under N.C.
 Gen. Stat. § 28A-12-1, any fiduciary must file accountings with the clerk of superior court.
-If the administrator fails to comply or the accounting reveals improper handling, beneficiaries can petition the court to surcharge the fiduciary for losses caused by mismanagement, per N.C.
-Gen. Stat. § 28A-19-1.
+If the administrator fails to comply or the accounting reveals improper handling, beneficiaries can seek to hold the fiduciary liable for losses caused by mismanagement, and the clerk may issue orders concerning the fiduciary’s accounts under N.C.
+Gen. Stat. § 28A-21-4.

 In addition to probate remedies, beneficiaries can bring a civil action for breach of fiduciary duty.
 A lawsuit can seek damages equal to the value lost through negligence or misconduct.
 If evidence suggests theft, embezzlement, or other criminal acts, beneficiaries should alert law enforcement.
 Criminal prosecution can accompany civil relief and may result in restitution orders against the administrator.